Introduction

 Consumer awareness of digital tools was explored in the survey as well, together with their perception of them:

-• While most consumers use digital solutions to buy food and find nutritional information (53%), they remain largely unaware of the potential these tools hold for food safety management
+• While most consumers use to buy food and find nutritional information (53%), they remain largely unaware of the potential these tools hold for food safety management

 • However, a strong majority (91%) of consumers believe digital tools can improve food safety and prevent foodborne illness (Figure 3)